IsaacsLab42/isaacs-place/content/posts/the-technical-recruiters-guide-to-alienating-people.md

 hourly 1099 contract job with a rate that would make fast food workers laugh.
 For 6-12 months.
 In another state.

+## Pay Rate Is Just a Number
+What in the world does being a senior developer with 20 years experience matter?
+You need a test technician yesterday.
+Clearly they have the skills, so they will thank you for offering them a job that is well beneath their skill and pay level.

+## Old Resumes Are Like Fine Aged Milk
+Just like milk becomes better with age, so does a resume.
+Go ahead and mine the archives of the internet.
+Any resume you find there is fair game!
+Found one that is 15 years old!
+Excellent!
+That means that they must not have much experience and you can offer them a low paying job.
+If they really cared they would have sent you an updated resume.

 ## Use The Canned Linkedin Connection Message
 You are very busy!
 Take care of yourself.
 There is a reason that LinkedIn offers canned messages, so just go ahead and use them.
 Make sure to randomly connect